Nikolai Vatutin monument

 The Nikolai Vatutin monument was a sculpture monument to Soviet military commander Nikolai Vatutin, erected in 1948 and located in Mariinskyi Park, Kyiv, Ukraine, that was dismantled on 9 February 2023.

 History

-Nikolai Vatutin was a Russian military commander during World War II who was responsible for many Red Army operations in the Ukrainian SSR, including the recapture of Kiev (Kyiv) by the Red Army in 1943.
-On 28 February 1944, Vatutin was ambushed by Ukrainian Insurgent Army (UPA) insurgents far behind the front lines near the village of Mylyatyn in Ostroh Raion (Rivne Oblast).
-He succumbed to sepsis, caused by the injuries, in a hospital at Kiev on 15 April 1944.
+Nikolai Vatutin was a Soviet military commander during World War II who directed a number of Red Army operations in the Ukrainian SSR, including the recapture of Kiev (Kyiv) by the Red Army in 1943.John Keegan (ed.)
+(1996) ‘‘Atlas of the Second World War’’.
+ISBN 0 7230 0939 2 pp. 126–127 On 28 February 1944, Vatutin was ambushed by Ukrainian Insurgent Army (UPA) insurgents behind the front lines near the village of Mylyatyn, in Ostroh Raion, Rivne Oblast.
+He died from sepsis caused by his wounds in a hospital in Kiev on 15 April 1944.Russian: Каманин, Н.П., “Летчики и космонавты”, М, 1971, p.269.
+Some sources give the date of the attack as 29 February and the date of Vatutin’s death as 15 April.

-Vatutin was buried in front of a statue depicting him near the Ukrainian Parliament in Kyiv's Mariinskyi Park.
+Vatutin was buried in Kyiv’s Mariinskyi Park, near the Ukrainian Parliament, in front of a statue depicting him.
 The monument was erected in 1948.
-It was designed by a prominent Soviet sculptor Yevgeny Vuchetich.
-On the pedestal of the monument was written "To General Vatutin from the Ukrainian people."
+Vatutina’s grandson: if you carry the grave from Kyiv, then with military honors, Radio Free Europe (9 May 2020) It was designed by the Soviet sculptor Yevgeny Vuchetich.
+Minkultura recommends that Kyiv dismantle the Vatutin monument near the Verkhovna Rada, Ukrainska Pravda (27 January 2023) The inscription on the pedestal read: “To General Vatutin from the Ukrainian people.”

-In 2010, the Kyiv City State Administration gave the monument the status of cultural heritage site.
+In 2010, the Kyiv City State Administration granted the monument the status of a cultural heritage site.